Presidio Recreation Center

 Cost: $30

 Join us to learn the fundamentals and basic skills of flag football.
-The season will include 2 one-hour practices a week with an additional 1 one-hour game per week once the regular season starts.
-Mark your calendars, spots will fill fast!
+The season will include two one-hour practices a week and an additional one-hour game per week once the regular season starts.
+Mark your calendars; spots will fill fast!

 Movies in the Park